Safia-Nura/macro_econ_quiz/README.md

 To support this, I developed a desktop quiz application using Python and Tkinter.
 The application tests users on five core topic areas directly relevant to the team's
-work: GDP measurement, real versus nominal GDP, growth rate calculations, trade balance arithmetic, and exchange rates and purchasing power parity.
+work: GDP measurement, real versus nominal GDP, growth rate calculations, trade balance arithmetic and exchange rates and purchasing power parity.
 Each topic contains five multiple-choice questions, giving a pool of 25 questions in total.

 The application is a Minimum Viable Product (MVP) designed to meet a genuine training need.
 It provides a simple, self-paced interface that requires no installation beyond Python itself.
-Results are saved automatically to a CSV file after every attempt, which analysts can export and use as training evidence.
-The project follows a professional development process, with code stored on GitHub, features added incrementally, automated testing via pytest, and a continuous integration pipeline using GitHub Actions.
+Results are saved automatically to a CSV file after every attempt which analysts can export and use as training evidence.
+The project follows a professional development process with code stored on GitHub, features added incrementally, automated testing via pytest and a continuous integration pipeline using GitHub Actions.

 ---